watertap-org/watertap-reflo/docs/technical_reference/unit_models/med_tvc_surrogate.rst

 This Multi-effect Distillation with Thermal Vapor Compression (MED-TVC) unit model
    * supports steady-state only
    * is a surrogate model
-   * is verified against the operation data in Plataforma Solar de Almeria (PSA)
+   * is verified against the operation data in Plataforma Solar de Almeria (PSA) [1]

 ..
 TODO: Add index/reference to home page

 Degrees of Freedom
 ------------------
-The MED-TVC model has at least 5 degrees of freedom that should be fixed for the unit to be fully specified.
+The MED-TVC model has 5 degrees of freedom that should be fixed for the unit to be fully specified.

 Typically, the following variables are fixed, including the state variables at the inlet.
 The valid range of each variable is listed based on the tested range of the surrogate equations.

 .. csv-table::
-   :header: "Variables", "Symbol", "Valid range", "Unit"
+   :header: "Variables", "Variable name", "Symbol", "Valid range", "Unit"

    "Feed salinity", "feed_props.conc_mass_phase_comp['Liq', 'TDS']", ":math:`X_{f}`", "30 - 60", ":math:`\text{g/}\text{L}`"
    "Feed temperature", "feed_props.temperature", ":math:`T_{f}`", "25 - 35", ":math:`^o\text{C}`"